 Whenever you notice your breathing speeding up, you will think: “Okay, I need to slow my breathing down”.
 Slow breathing will help you to stay calm with your child if you feel frustrated or wound up by them.

 Posture is also important, as I have mentioned above.
 Sit upright in a relaxed position with your shoulders back.
 A relaxed, non-defensive posture (not hunched or clenched up) will automatically lower your blood pressure.

 If you are looking for an advanced technique to calm the body immediately, consider trying 4-7-8 breathing.
 There is some research evidence showing that a longer out-breath can quickly calm the nervous system.
-This article explains more.
+This article about 4-7-8 breathing explains more.

-Gentle stretching can also help to release muscle tension.
+Gentle stretching is also a good idea to release muscle tension.
 There is no particular technique to this, just do what your body tells you to do.